These broiled lobster tails are to die for. From Valentine’s Day to decadent dinner parties, the plump, buttery meat is

 Ideas for Serving

-For a special meal, serve the lobster tails alongside creamy mashed potatoes and homemade caesar salad.
+For a special meal, serve the lobster tails alongside parmesan risotto or creamy mashed potatoes and homemade caesar salad.
 Or for a classic surf-and-turf, pair them with cast iron ribeye steaks.
 For a decadent mac and cheese, add lobster!
 Tails can also be served as a fancy appetizer for your next dinner party.
 No matter which way you serve the tails, make sure to have a bowl of melted butter (clarified is best) on the table for dipping and some fresh lemon wedges.

 Best Practices for Storage